chris-short/ssl-tester/README.md

 - go (if you want to modify paths to certificates you will need to run: `go build`)
 - Valid TLS keys
+- sudo (or root access) to run the ssl-tester server that binds to port 443

 ## Installing